cheatsnake/backend-cheats/README.md

     [Regression testing](https://en.wikipedia.org/wiki/Regression_testing) is a type of testing aimed at detecting errors in already tested portions of the source code.

     -   Why use it?
         > Statistically, the reappearance of the same bugs in code is quite frequent.
 And, most interestingly, the patches/fixes issued for them also stop working in time.
-Therefore it is considered good practice to create a test for it when fixing a bug and run it regularly for next modifications.
+Therefore, it is considered good practice to create a test for it when fixing a bug and run it regularly for next modifications.

 <details>
     <summary>🔗 <b>References</b></summary>